Peaking waves: Nearing the end of The Plague Winter...

 So, this year I will be mostly back and forth between my usual Southeastern U.S. places, up and downstream in the Cape Fear River basin.
 Perhaps, after she gets her vaccine (but before I get mine?)
 I will drive to Florida to see my mother, who lives independently and hasn’t had real human company since before the vernal equinox.
 Like the rest of you, we’ve been Zooming and FaceTiming like mad but, well, you all know.
 You can’t simultaneously be on the Zoom and feeling the vast dark of night, of all there is, together.

+All you can really share is human language with its best possible virtual embodiment in facial expressions and gestures.
+As thankful as I am for all of this technology right now, it makes me keenly aware of how important it is that at least some of what we share with our human loved ones, with our partners and friends, teachers and students, colleagues and neighbors take place in the more-than-human world.
 At its hard-won, rarely achieved best, our language is clear enough that it becomes a facet of a much more complex, indecipherable truth.
 It’s a truth beyond what it means to be a smart or wise or even visionary human.
 If we are honest with ourselves about what it means to be us, we know even our truest truth isn’t whole and never will be.
 Although it can reflect our visible spectrum of knowledge and feeling with its own awesome clarity, we lose something essential to being human when we only use our language and the light of our learning only to retell what we are told by ourselves.
 One way we repeat our own knowings and miss out on the mystery is by discerning what we feel and learn from being in the places where the very built and lit environment inevitably tells us what and how to feel, whether we realize it or not.
 It’s what allows us to read or watch The Crown late into the night but it also makes the dark a not-place between places.
 When we don’t take that elixir of mysterious, life-giving limits, of right-hereness, we weaken our capacity to inhabit, perhaps even to learn from and love, not just night but all of the cold darkness of life.
 When we don’t have a chance to speak or stay silent in a context, a place, a time that connects us to our not-knowing, and not-seeing, to how dark and big and, yes, after we let our eyes adjust, how light-filled the surrounding darkness the night sky can be.
 When there’s no room in our world to sense the other facets of animal, plant, mineral sensing and knowing, well, then we lose any chance of feeling whole, of knowing wholeness.
 It is its own kind of dis-ease.
 My own hope for this winter of so much hardship, so much sadness and loss, fear and denial, anger and outrage, is to be able to spend more time learning from what I can’t see and settling into not knowing what I can’t know.

 I hope you all have a mysterious, beautiful, and healthy Solstice.